 Getting adequate protein is not a concern for most vegetarians, as long as their plant-based diet contains a variety of many different foods from the meat and beans group.
 Protein is found in almost all foods of plant origin, except fruit.
-These sources include beans, peas, nuts, nut butters, seeds, soy products (tofu, tempeh and veggie burgers), as well as eggs (for ovo-vegetarians).
+These sources include beans, peas, nuts, nut butters, seeds, soy products (tofu, tempeh, and veggie burgers), as well as eggs (for ovo-vegetarians).

-Vegetarians who eat eggs, milk, cheese, yogurt and soy are getting complete protein foods, which contain all nine essential amino acids that the body can not make.
+Vegetarians who eat eggs, milk, cheese, yogurt, and soy are getting complete protein foods, which contain all nine essential amino acids that the body cannot make.
 When consuming beans, peas, nuts and seeds, they are getting nearly complete protein foods.
-On the other hand, grain products and many vegetables are incomplete proteins and should be eaten along with another protein source like beans, milk or soy.
+On the other hand, grain products and many vegetables are incomplete proteins and should be eaten along with another protein source like beans, milk, or soy.

 Protein on a Budget

 Keep meat portions small.
 To stretch the amount of meat, poultry, or fish, combine them with other ingredients in casseroles.

 Eat less expensive sources of protein more often.
 This includes dry beans and peas, peanut butter, and eggs.
 Eat dry beans or peas two to three times a week because they are a very inexpensive protein source, an excellent source of dietary fiber, easy to store and prepare.
 Remember that dairy products provide protein, also.